PokeNavBot/pokenav-documentation/_sources/raids.md.txt

 ### Updating the Boss

-If the channels boss isn't set, use the `$boss` command to set it.
+If the channels boss isn't set, use the `$boss` command to set it(for boss names see [the Pokedex section](pokedex.md#looking-up-pokemon)).
 PokeNav doesn't care about the boss if its an egg at the moment, so if its an egg, wait until the boss is known to set it.

 ```eval_rst
 .. raw:: html